-Can you suggest healthier alternatives to potato latkes?
+Can you suggest healthier alternatives to this latkes recipe?

 Sometimes, instead of making this traditional latkes recipe, I make baked latkes, which are also excellent and are easier to make than fried.
-However, one has to admit that pan fried latkes are the gold standard in terms of flavor and texture.
-And for a low carb latke alternative, try these delicious spinach pancakes.
+However, one has to admit that pan-fried latkes are the gold standard in terms of flavor and texture.
+And for a low carb alternative, try these delicious spinach pancakes.
 They are excellent!

 - 1 large onion (8 oz)